GrishonNganga/Galleria/README.md

 * Create `.env` file and add your environment variables.
 * Make migrations for the database `python manage.py migrate`
 * If everything else is good.
 Run the application. `python manage.py runserver`

+### Testing

+To run tests `python manage.py test`\
+For test coverage run `coverage run manage.py test`\
+To view test coverage on the browser. `coverage html` then navigate the coverage folder generated and open `index.html` on the browser.\

 ## Known Bugs

 There are no known bugs atm.
 Get in touch if you discover any.